National University of Singapore: University Scholars Programme

+The University Scholars Programme (USP) was an undergraduate academic programme established in 2001 in NUS, which comprised a compulsory general education programme.
+USP admitted 240 undergraduates annually.
+USP students resided in Cinnamon College at the NUS University Town.
+This programme has since merged with Yale-NUS to become the NUS College.

+NUS College

+A modernized version of the University Scholars Programme, the NUS College today serves as the university's honors college, with a more rigorous application and a focus on global citizenship.
+The NUS College program notably involves foreign, service-based exchange around South-East Asia, guided by their core ideal that "Learning is a contact sport."

+Faculties and schools

 Business

 The NUS Business School was founded as the Department of Business Administration in 1965.
-The NUS Business School ranks 6th in the Forbes "The Best International MBAs: Two-Year Programs" and 21st in the Financial Times Global MBA Rankings 2022.
-NUS also offers MBA double degrees in collaboration with overseas universities such as Peking University, HEC Paris, and Yale University.
+Today, the school has over 280 faculty members and 7,000 students.

 Computing

 The School of Computing established in 1998, has two departments: Computer Science; and Information Systems and Analytics.

 Dentistry

 The Faculty of Dentistry traces its origins in 1929 as a Department of Dentistry within the King Edward VII College of Medicine.
 The faculty conducts a four-year dental course leading to a Bachelor of Dental Surgery degree.

 Design and Engineering

 The interdisciplinary College of Design and Engineering (CDE) was established in 2021, bringing together two pre-existing faculties, the School of Design and Environment (SDE) and the Faculty of Engineering (FoE).